nsdevaraj/CS-Infinity/DSA/All/Problems/Search in rotated sorted array.md

 ### Approach 1: Modified Binary Search

+`determine which side is sorted by mid with left / right `

 The most efficient way to solve this problem is to use a modified binary search.
 Here’s how it works:

 1. **Initialization**: Start with two pointers, `left` at the beginning (0) and `right` at the end (length of array - 1).